 As I stride along the narrow path, tall cedar trees tower above me.
 All I can hear is the gurgling stream, birds twittering and the breeze rustling in the treetops.
 The large cobbles I tread upon have been worn down over the centuries by the footsteps of thousands of travellers.
 Now, there is barely a soul in sight but this trail would have once been teeming with people – commoners walked, nobles were carried in enclosed norimons, while samurai travelled on horseback.
-I’m walking along a stretch of the Nakasendo Way, a 332-mile route linking Kyoto with Edo (now Tokyo) through the Kiso Mountains in central Japan.
+I’m hiking in Japan along a stretch of the Nakasendo Way, a 332-mile route linking Kyoto with Edo (now Tokyo) through the Kiso Mountains in central Japan.
 It is one of five roads used during the Edo period (1603 to 1868) when the emperor in Kyoto no longer held power over the country, having been usurped by the military, headed by the most senior samurai, the shogun in Edo.

 above: A nobleman being carried in a norimon along the Nakasendo